-- 5.19 A main objective of housing development in this location is that the additional people living in the area can become part of the community of Grovehill, and support the services that currently exist at Henry Wells Square.
-The need for new development to support existing retail and community facilities is essential in assisting the new development being socially integrated within the wider Grovehill neighbourhood.. - 5.20 Part of the requirement for the developers in providing homes at this site is to contribute financially towards existing education and community services in Grovehill. - 5.21 Appropriate sustainable drainage systems (SuDS) will be implemented within any new development where technically feasible.
-This will ensure that the drainage concept and design is considered at an early stage, allowing space to manage surface water, improve water quality and provide amenity and biodiversity value.
-Pre application discussion on the drainage strategy and SuDS design is recommended with Hertfordshire County Council (the SuDS Approving Body (SAB)) and Dacorum Borough Council (the local planning authority).
-At this site, consideration should be given to the following aspects in relation to surface water management: - the topography of the site; - enabling water to infiltrate across the site; and - safeguard the area at the foot of the hill for a potential overflow during extreme weather events.
+- Link to existing networks to provide access to local services and facilities. - Provide extra capacity within existing local services where needed to serve the development. - Co-ordinate the design of land drainage with the landscape and open space provisions within the site. - Incorporate Sustainable Urban Drainage (SuDS) measures where technically feasible. - Work with Thames Water, and others if appropriate, to ensure sufficient sewerage and sewage treatment capacity exists prior to occupation of the development. - 5.21 A main objective of housing development in this location is that the additional people living in the area can become part of the community of Grovehill, and support the services that currently exist at Henry Wells Square.
+The need for new development to support existing retail and community facilities is essential in assisting the new development being socially integrated within the wider Grovehill neighbourhood. - 5.22 Part of the requirement for the developers in providing homes at this site is to contribute financially towards existing education and community services in Grovehill. - 5.23 Appropriate SuDS will be implemented within any new development where technically feasible.
+This will ensure that the drainage concept and design is considered at an early stage, allowing space to manage surface water, improve water quality and provide amenity space and enhance biodiversity value.
+Pre-application discussions with the Local Planning Authority, as well as Hertfordshire County Council as Lead Local Flood Authority, are recommended to establish an appropriate surface water drainage strategy and SuDS design for the site. - 5.24 This surface water drainage strategy and SuDS design should also be factored into a Flood Risk Assessment identifying areas at risk of flooding and appropriate mitigation to ensure the risk is minimised rather than exacerbated.
+Flood risk and surface water drainage will be considered in detail, including the implementation of appropriate SuDS measures where technically feasible, by the Local Planning Authority alongside the planning application for new homes.
+This will include statutory consultation with the Lead Local Flood Authority (Hertfordshire Council Council) and the attachment of any relevant conditions to any planning permission granted. - 5.25 Specifically with regard to this site, consideration should be given to the following aspects in relation to surface water management: - Topography of the site;

+- Enabling water to infiltrate across the site; and - To safeguard the area at the foot of the hill for a potential overflow during extreme weather events.